-In the fall 2021 academic term, classroom density restrictions are lifted, all instructors of on-ground course sections are expected to be in person on campus, and students will be in the classroom every day instead of alternating between remote and in-person.
+In the 2021-2022 academic year, classroom density restrictions are lifted, all instructors of on-ground course sections are expected to be in person on campus, and students will be in the classroom every day instead of alternating between remote and in-person.

 For students unable to come to class in person, faculty can offer options most appropriate for the course context and student.
 This might include offering a private Microsoft Teams or Zoom meeting link available only to the student(s) unable to attend in person, recording their lectures, and/or holding virtual office hours.
+In addition, some courses may be designated as NUflex and include remote learners based on a program’s delivery preference.
 The Digital Flexibility guide provides faculty with a list of links and resources to support student success.

 Please note: Northeastern will no longer accept applications for remote learner status in the spring and winter academic terms.
 Students in need of ADA or medical accommodations can submit a request through the Disability Resource Center to receive support for their specific needs.